 Gaucho Bright Bite offers our students and other customers the option to find the “brightest” (healthiest) individual items offered in the dining commons.
 This program allows our student and staff to view brightest options to make more educated food choices.
 Bright Bite options vary everyday, as it is dependent on our cycle menu.

 There are 17 different categories (soups, entrees, and salads); each category has slightly different nutrition requirements/guidelines.
 The basic guidelines include nutrients to limit and nutrient to encourage.
-Nutrients to limit include calories, total fat, Trans fat, cholesterol, added sugar and sodium.
+Nutrients to limit include calories, total fat, trans fat, cholesterol, added sugar and sodium.
 While nutrients to encourage include calcium, potassium, fiber, magnesium, vitamin A, vitamin C, vitamin D and vitamin E.

 Students are able to view menu options meeting the Gaucho Bright Bite criteria on NetNutrition.
 Gaucho Bright Bite is displayed under the Preference section on NetNutrition.
 By selecting the Gaucho Bright Bite preference, NetNutrition will display menu options meeting the criteria.
 This is a very easy way to eat more mindfully in the dining commons.